httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

     representing the SCT, as defined in Section 4.6 of
     {{!I-D.ietf-trans-rfc6962-bis}}.

+* "failure-mode": the value indicates whether the Expect-CT report was triggered by an Expect-CT policy in enforce or report-only mode.
+The value is provided as a string.
+The UA MUST set this value to "enforce" if the Expect-CT metadata indicates an `enforce` configuration, and "report-only" otherwise.

 ## Sending a violation report

 The UA SHOULD report an Expect-CT failure when a connection to a Known Expect-CT